mbachm/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####2.3.
 Model Training

-The choosen hyper parameters are `EPOCHS = 400` and `BATCH_SIZE = 128`.
+The chosen hyper parameters are `EPOCHS = 400` and `BATCH_SIZE = 128`.
 With 400 epochs I was able to gain a good validation and test result for my trained network.
 I tried out 500 epochs, but my network did not perform better.
 With less epochs (200, 250, 300 and 350), I was not able to achieve a good validation result.
 I already have good experiences with a batch size of 128, so I didn't change it.
 They can also be found in the tenth code cell.

 To train the model, I used an AdamOptimizer with a learning rate of `rate = 0.00008` (see eleventh code cell).
 I tried out many learning rates from 0.001 to 0.00001, but the rate 0.00008 did perform best in my tests.
 In the same cell, you also see that I used `softmax_cross_entropy_with_logits` and `reduce_mean` functions from Tensorflow to define my loss function, which the AdamOptimizer uses.